seedlessbuns/RoRMods/Legacy Infusion/README.md

 V 1.1.1: Removed testing code AGAIN (what is wrong with me)

-V 1.2.0: Made the mod true to its name by making health scale by .5 per infusion after your first.
+V 1.2.0: Optional nerf: Made the mod true to its name by making health scale by .5 per infusion after your first.
 (Thanks to anticode for the tip)